raspberrypilearning/python_scrolling/en/step_3.md

 ### Get your obstacle moving

 --- task ---
-Now add code to increase the y position of the obstacle each frame, and have it wrap around when it gets to the bottom to create the effect of another obstacle.
+Now add code to increase the `y` position of the obstacle each frame, and have it wrap around when it gets to the bottom to create the effect of another obstacle.

 The p5 `frame_count` variable starts counting the frames when you click run.

-`ob_y %= height` sets the y position to the remainder when divided by `height`.
-With a `height` of '400', this will turn `401` into `1` so when the obstacles goes off the bottom of the screen in reappears at the top.
+`ob_y %= height` sets the `y` position to the remainder when divided by `height`.
+With a `height` of '400', this will turn `401` into `1` so when the obstacles goes off the bottom of the screen, it reappears at the top.

 --- code ---
 ---